 How will dust, ash, smoke, fumes, or odors generated by the cultivation site be managed?

-Dust: watering or placing seed/mulch/gravel on bare soil.
+Dust Management: watering or placing seed/mulch/gravel on bare soil.
+All roadways will be upgraded to meet 4290 compliance which does not allow for dirt roads.

-Odor: carbon filters, ventilation system, maintaining native vegetation surrounding the cultivation area.
+Odor Management: Fully enclosed permanent greenhouses, activated carbon filters, independent ventilation systems in all structures, maintaining native vegetation surrounding the cultivation area, and distance from occupied parcels.